10,000 steps a day VS quick bursts of energy – which is better for you?

 High intensity exercise

-These workouts are designed to elevate your heart rate with short bursts of high intensity activity alternated with low-intensity recovery breaks, with research showing they can help burn more calories in less time, elevate metabolism and burn fat.
+High-intensity workouts are designed to elevate your heart rate with short bursts of quick activity alternated with low-intensity recovery breaks, with research showing they can help burn more calories in less time, elevate metabolism and burn fat.

-There’s also another, less obvious, benefit to formats like F45 and Crossfit – there’s a sense of community that comes with a shared sweat session, a benefit you don’t necessarily get pounding the pavement.
+There’s also another, less obvious, benefit to group class formats – there’s a sense of community and accountability that comes with a shared sweat session, a benefit you don’t necessarily get pounding the pavement by yourself.

 What about 10,000 steps?